 We went into building a barn without any debt other than our mortgage.
-It’s important to note this because we already have a system in place when it comes to how we spend money and look at debt.
+It’s important to note this because we already have a system in place regarding how we spend money and look at debt.

-We took a long hard path to get here, but once you change your mindset, it becomes a lot easier to know what you need and want.
-What you can afford and what you can’t.
+We took a long, arduous path to get here, but it becomes a lot easier to know what you need and wants once you change your mindset.
+That you can afford and what you can’t.

 This will mean a behavior change.
 That is the key to starting a debt-free life.
-You must change behavior.
+First, you must change your behavior.
 You can read more on debt-free living here.